Extended: Temporary Compassionate Grading Policy supports learners

 “We recognize the impact the COVID-19 pandemic has had on our learners and understand many learners may not have been able to achieve the grade outcomes they wanted,” said Anne-Marie Scott, Deputy Provost, Academic Operations.
 “This policy will provide a flexible grading option to mitigate the impact of that on a learner’s GPA.”

 The flexible grading option is available to learners who have achieved a minimum passing grade in their course, C- for undergraduate learners and B- for graduate learners.
 All learners are eligible, regardless of course load.

-To be eligible under the policy, the course must have been completed and the grade entered into AU’s systems between Mar.
-1, 2020, and Dec.
-31, 2021.
-The policy will be reviewed in Nov.
-2021 to determine whether it will be extended beyond 2021.
+To be eligible under the policy, the course must have been completed and the grade entered into AU’s systems between March 1, 2020, and Dec.
+31, 2022.
+The policy will be reviewed in December 2022 to determine whether it will be extended again.